tracee/contextlogger/README.md

 [![Build Status](https://api.travis-ci.org/tracee/contextlogger.svg)](https://travis-ci.org/tracee/contextlogger)
 [![Coverage Status](https://coveralls.io/repos/tracee/contextlogger/badge.svg?branch=master&service=github)](https://coveralls.io/github/tracee/contextlogger?branch=master)

-> The TracEE Context-Logger project helps you to detect, to analyze and to resolve errors by automatically providing contextual invocation data like Http Paramters or SOAP Requests by writing it to your applications log files or to other kinds of targets (for example by sending the data via HTTP).
-To save system resources, contextual information will only be provided, if an error is detected by the context logger framework.
+> The TracEE Context-Logger is a java framework for providing contextual information in log files (or other kind of targets - for example by sending the data via HTTP).
+The contextual information is provided in a human and machine readable format (JSON).

-The *TracEE Context-Logger* is a side project of the *TracEE* project.
-The *TracEE* project helps you to aggregate log outputs of all of your log files.
-This will technically enable you to track user requests or sessions throughout your entire system, but does not have any influence on the content that will be written to the logs.

-The main focus of the *TracEE Context-Logger* subproject lies on providing contextual data by outputting them to log files (or to other targets).
-It consist of two parts.
+It does the following things:
+- offers handlers for most popular java frameworks that are used to detect errors (uncaught exceptions) automatically  and to provide information about the invocation context that lead to the error.

-The first part offers a fluent api to generate human and machine readable String representations in Json format for object instances of any type.
+- offers a fluent API that is helping you to create human and machine readable string representations for any kind of instances.
+This can be used to provide in manual log statements.

-The second part offers adapters and bindings for most popular Java EE technologies that are providing contextual invocation data in case of an error(== uncaught exception).
+- offers pre-defined and customized profiles to configure the output
+- offers a plugin mechanism that allows you to use customized output builders for specific types
+- offers a plugin mechanism to allow writing of contextual information to other kinds of targets than log files (for example: to send invocation context via HTTP to another server)
+- offers a fixed output format that eases automatic detection of errors ( no more customer driven bug detection ;) ).
+- integration is very easy with low impact on production code
+- uses slf4j as a log abstraction.
+Therefore most log frameworks are supported.

-Like the *TracEE* project, it integrates with almost no effort - At the moment the following JavaEE technologies are supported.
+At the moment the following Java technologies / frameworks are supported:

 * servlet 2.5+
 * jax-ws